TobiasBales/PlayuavOSDConfigurator/README.md

 ## What does it look like?
 ![](preview.png)

-## Downloads
+## Releases

-Can be found under [releases](https://github.com/TobiasBales/PlayuavOSDConfigurator/releases)
+Can be found in the [chrome webstore](https://chrome.google.com/webstore/detail/playuav-osd-configurator/clledgfbcikcmblfhbkhjeoebioekcnb)

 ## Features